 If you’ve got old veggies at the bottom of your crisper, don’t let them go to waste.
 Create new life by placing cuttings in a couple centimetres of water.
 You can do this for almost anything!
 If you want something simple to start with, try shallots – they sprout in just a couple of days.

 Garlic is one of the most used cooking ingredients so there’s no doubt that having it in the backyard is pretty handy.
 And the good news is that you can regrow it from what you’ve already got.
 Simply place your existing bulbs inside a glass of water, wait until roots grow, and plant them in the ground… voila!

-Lettuce in a cup?
-Yes, it’s a thing… Just take a look at this picture!
+Grow lettuce in a cup?
+Yes, it’s a thing… and so cute!
 This may not be the most practical way to grow a heap of veggies but it’s a fun way to get new life from an old veggie.
 Or just an interesting project for the kids!